Are you ready for the cloud?

 The cloud empowers your business units and employees to make IT decisions better and faster.

 Rougher seas: But ease and flexibility come with a big price tag.
 Increased flexibility can cause costs to spiral quickly out of control when you consume more than you’ve budgeted for, or if you haven’t right-sized your environment.
-That’s why Software Asset Management is the key to ensuring that your cloud drives revenue — not costs.
+That’s why cloud-based Software Asset Management is the key to ensuring that your cloud drives revenue — not costs.

 Table of Contents